 About Moritz Kircher

 Moritz Kircher received his medical and doctorate degree from the Humboldt University in Berlin, Germany.
 He did a radiology residency and fellowship training in MRI at Harvard and Stanford Universities and postdoctoral training at the Center for Molecular Imaging Research of Harvard Medical School/Massachusetts General Hospital and in the Molecular Imaging Program at Stanford.
 In 2010, he joined the faculty of Memorial Sloan Kettering Cancer Center as a physician-scientist, focusing on novel molecular imaging approaches for early cancer detection.
-He is a member of the Department of Radiology, the Nanotechnology Center, and the Brain Tumor Center.
+He is a member of the Department of Radiology, the Center for Molecular Imaging and Nanotechnology, and the Brain Tumor Center.